hanabi/hanabi.github.io/Reference.md

 * It is optional for players to give *Save Clues* to 2's.
 * Thus, if a 2 is discarded, players should not make any *Elimination Notes* for them.

-#### Double Tempo Clues
+#### Inverted Tempo Clues

 * Normally, if a *Save Clue* is given to two cards, and then the cards are re-touched, it is a *Double Tempo Clue* and both the cards should play from left to right, even if one of the cards was on chop.
-* In Duck, this works a little different.
-If the same cards are clued twice in a row, and one of the cards was on chop, then **the chop card** should play first, followed by the other cards (from left to right).
+* In Duck, the older card should play first in exactly the same way as the *Brown Inversion* convention described above.

 #### Saves Clues